The Company of Biologists’ Open Access journey – a message from our Chairman, Professor Matthew Freeman

 We are a not-for-profit organisation dedicated to supporting and inspiring the biological community worldwide.
 We do this by publishing high quality peer-reviewed journals, and the income we receive enables us to help biologists in other ways – for example by facilitating scientific meetings, giving travel grants and funding biological societies.
 The Board of Directors are experienced, senior scientists from a range of life science and clinical research backgrounds.

 We have launched two Open Access journals – Disease Models & Mechanisms and Biology Open.
-Authors can also contribute OA articles to our three hybrid journals – Development, Journal of Cell Science and Journal of Experimental Biology – under a CC_BY licence, and we deposit their articles into PMC.
+Authors can also contribute OA articles to our three hybrid journals – Development, Journal of Cell Science and Journal of Experimental Biology – under a CC BY licence, and we deposit their articles into PMC.

 However, as a small company, it has been a challenge to find a way to transition fully to OA whilst maintaining financial stability and sustaining quality – and thus being able to support biology and biologists in the longer term.
 This is because not every biologist has access to funds for APCs at a level that covers the costs of quality publishing.
 It is also true that there has been much discussion and debate about what the best mechanisms are to promote OA fairly.